 Visiting the best museums in Istanbul is a journey into a city of dreams, the capital of empires and a modern voyager.
 The many exhibitions, galleries and cultural art centres look back at a rich metropolis history and showcase the achievements of empires, civilisations and people both past and present.

 As an iconic city, history, arts and culture stalks every corner and no matter where you are, you are likely to be within a 10-minute walk of a museum.
 Out of all them all, Topkapi Palace and Hagia Sophia are the most popular, and we recommend you visit those first, but for visitors, with more time on their hands, the following list adds diversity.

-The Best Museums in Istanbul
+Visit the Best Museums in Istanbul

-Based at the house where Ataturk, the founder of the Turkish Republic, lived and worked from 1918-1919 before the War of Independence.
-Built in 1908, restored in 1943, and opened in 1981, the top floor was reserved for his family, while Ataturk used the middle floor and the lower floor for his loyal officer.
-There are vast displays of photographs of Ataturk throughout his life, as well as some of his clothes, belongings and paintings.
+This house where Mustafa Kemal Ataturk, the Turkish Republic’s founding father, lived and worked from 1918 to 1919 before the War of Independence portrays the life of the man who captured the hearts of Turks.
+Built in 1908, restored in 1943, and opened in 1981, his family used the top floor, while Ataturk used the middle and lower levels for work.
+Exhibits to see include photographs of Ataturk throughout his life, his clothes, belongings and paintings.

 Museum of Turkish & Islamic Art (Ibrahim Pasa Palace)

 Istanbul Modern Arts Museum

 Istanbul Carpet and Kilim Museum